mfont002/deployer/README.md

-# Deploys aws resources from ini files.
+# Deploys aws resources from ini files

 About -